2. Understanding Topology

 ...

 Edit your loop (from the above snippet) so that it matches the below.
-Use the information above to fill in the missing line that will calculate the ellipsoidal distance (note - the example of how to use the
+Use the information above to fill in the missing line that will calculate the ellipsoidal distance.
+To help with this, I have reproduced the earlier example of how to use the

 # initialise a variable to hold the cumulative length